The gigantic bichrome leaves of Philodendron plowmanii grow on creeping stems, making it a unique and rare variety.

 - Place the cutting in starter soil while leaving out the leaves.

 - Add rooting hormone powder into the mix for faster root development, but it is an alternative.

 - Water frequently enough to keep the soil moist, and water immediately if it dries.

 - The optimal temperature for stem cutting to encourage growth is about 70 to 75°F.

-- Cover your stem cuttings with clear plastics to mimic a mini greenhouse for humidity.
+- Cover your stem cuttings with transparent plastic to mimic a mini greenhouse for humidity.

-- When you notice that strong roots have formed, it usually takes 3 to 4 weeks.
-After that, transfer the plant to its designated planter or pot.
+When you notice strong roots forming, transfer the plant to its designated planter or pot.

 2. Propagation Via Air Layering

 Air layering, also known as marcotting, is a popular technique of propagation used for rare and valuable plants or subtle cultivars.